-Does the Non-Compete Meet Specific State Law Requirements?
+Ensure the Non-Compete Meets Applicable State Law Requirements

-Before initiating legal action, employers should also consider whether the non-compete meets the requirements of state law.
+Before initiating legal action, employers should also consider whether the non-compete meets state law requirements.
 US law generally favors open competition.
 From a public policy perspective, non-competes can restrain trade and limit competition.
+Many states have recently enacted new or amended laws further restricting the enforceability of non-competes.
+It is therefore important to understand when the relevant agreement was signed and what law or version of the law applies to its enforcement.

 Whether a court enforces a non-compete against an employee depends greatly on the circumstances of a particular case.
 In general, courts balance whether the employer's interest in enforcing the non-compete outweighs any hardship to the employee and potential injury to the public (see, for example, Maw v.
 Adv.
 Clinical Comms., Inc., 846 A.2d 604 (N.J.
 2004); Brentlinger Enters. v.
 Curran, 752 N.E.2d 994 (Ohio Ct.
 App.
 2001)).

 A non-compete should be no more restrictive than reasonably necessary to protect the employer's legitimate business interests, such as confidential business information or trade secrets.
-Courts generally consider the following factors when determining whether a noncompete is reasonable:
+Courts generally consider the following factors when determining whether a non-compete is reasonable:

-- · The scope of activity the non-compete prohibits.
+- The type of activity the non-compete prohibits.

-- · The non-compete's:
+- The non-compete's:

-- duration; and
+- temporal duration; and

 - geographic scope.